v5ma/selfawarenetworks/NotebookML 6 Collection.md

 Jules Urbach is the CEO of OTOY, a company that develops 3D graphics software.
 He was a guest on the Neural Lace Podcast.
 Kyle E. Mathewson is a neuroscientist who studies optical imaging.
 He was mentioned in the Neural Lace Podcast Season 2 Episode 3.
 Jonathan Toomim is a neuroscientist who studies functional near-infrared spectroscopy (fNIRS).
 He was a guest on the Neural Lace Podcast.
-Shannon Norell is an AR/VR enthusiast and part of the Chronos group developing OpenXR.
-She was mentioned in the Neural Lace Podcast in the context of NeuroLace and WebVR/WebGL.

 David Eagleman is a neuroscientist who studies brain-computer interfaces.
 Olaf Sporns is a neuroscientist who studies brain connectivity.
 Gyorgy Buzsaki is a neuroscientist who studies brain rhythms.